dystcz/nuxt-sanctum-auth/README.md

 ### Getting user info in pages/components without middleware

 You absolutely can use user information on all pages, even on those that are not guarded by `auth` midleware.
-Only downside is that you have to handle potential empty states your self.
-Typically on ssr pages, because user info is accessable only on client.
+Only downside is that you have to handle potential empty states yourself.
+Typically on ssr pages, because user info is accessible only on client.

 ```vue
 <script setup>